Nasir Chinyoti

 Nasir Chinyoti (ناصر چنیوٹی) is a Pakistani actor and comedian who has starred in many stage dramas and films in both Urdu and Punjabi.

 He is mostly active in the Lahore theatre circuit and is famous for using improvised dialogues during his stage performances.

 Nasir Chinyoti has acted with many well-known Punjabi stage comedians including Babu Baral, Sohail Ahmad, Iftikhar Thakur, Zafri Khan, Anwar Ali, Tariq Teddy and Sakhawat Naz.

 He has also collaborated with Aftab Iqbal in many television shows.

 Early life and career

-Nasir was born in Chiniot, in Pakistan's Punjab, on 25 November 1970.
+Nasir was born in Chiniot, in Pakistan's Punjab province, on 25 November 1970.
+His father owned a food stall while Nasir trained to be a professional carpenter.
+He later moved to Lahore for a better pay.

-He started his acting career from Multan stage.
+He started his acting career in theatre in Faisalabad.